Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Spectropolarimetric observations of high polarisation standards

 In Table~\ref{tabl.list.sts}, the standard deviation is calculated for stars with more than two observations.
 The typical error of spectropolarimetric observations (presented in Figure~\ref{fig.serkowski}) is approximately 0.05–0.1\%.
 The standard deviations are comparable to this value.
 The standard deviation of unpolarised standard stars serves as an indicator of instrumental stability, while the standard deviation of highly polarised standard stars indicates the accuracy of the methodology.
 Two of the observed highly polarised standard stars, HD 183143 and HD 204827, demonstrate a higher standard deviation: 0.15\% and 0.20\%, respectively.
 Both stars exhibit variable polarisation, which indicates the presence of an intrinsic component of polarisation.

 Spectropolarimetric observations of HD 183143 with FoReRo2 span a period of two years, from 4 June 2022 to 24 October 2024.
 The star exhibits an $H_{\alpha}$ emission line and shows a variable degree of polarisation, indicative of an intrinsic polarisation component.
 The amplitude of variability in the synthetic V band is $P_{V}(max)-P_{V}(min)=0.38\%$.
 On each of the seven observing nights, another highly polarised standard star was observed alongside HD 183143.
-The position angle of HD 183143 was corrected using the reference value for the corresponding night.
-Despite the variation in polarisation degree, the position angle remains stable, with a mean value in the synthetic V band of $P.A._{V} = 177^\circ.6 \pm 0^\circ.6)$.
-Therefore, HD 183143 may still be used as a reference for position angle calibration.
-It is worth noting that the position angle we derive differs by approximately $2^\circ$ from the catalogue value, which may indicate long-term variability in the polarisation angle.
+The PA of HD 183143 was corrected using the reference value for the corresponding night.
+Despite the variation in polarisation degree, the PA remains stable, with a mean value in the synthetic V band of $P.A._{V} = 177^\circ.6 \pm 0^\circ.6)$.
+Therefore, HD 183143 may still be used as a reference for PA calibration.
+It is worth noting that the PA we derived differs by approximately $2^\circ$ from the catalogue value, which might indicate long-term variability in the polarisation angle.

 \citet{1986PASP...98..792D} concluded that HD 204827 possesses a component of intrinsic polarisation.
 Our observations confirm the variability of this star.
-HD 204827 was observed on two consecutive nights, 2 and 3 May 2025, with position angle calibration performed using a second high-polarisation standard on each night (HD 161056).
-The applied position angle corrections were $\Delta\theta = 5.43^\circ$ and $\Delta\theta = 5.61^\circ$ for 2 and 3 May, respectively.
-HD 204827 exhibits variability in both the degree of polarisation and the position angle.
-In the synthetic V band, we obtain $P_V(\%) = 5.47 \pm 0.01$, $P.A._V = 61^\circ.8 \pm 0^\circ.1$ on 2 May 2025, and $P_V(\%) = 5.62 \pm 0.01$, $P.A._V = 58^\circ.0 \pm 0^\circ.1$ on 3 May 2025.
-Despite careful calibration, the derived position angle of HD 204827 differed by nearly $4^\circ$ between the two nights, with no identifiable instrumental cause.
-This observed variability suggests that HD 204827 is not a reliable standard for polarimetric calibration, particularly with respect to position angle stability.
+HD 204827 was observed on two consecutive nights, 2 and 3 May 2025, with PA calibration performed using a second high-polarisation standard on each night (HD 161056).
+The applied PA corrections were $\Delta\theta = 5.43^\circ$ and $\Delta\theta = 5.61^\circ$ for 2 and 3 May, respectively.
+HD 204827 exhibits variability in both the degree of polarisation and the PA.
+In the synthetic V band, we obtained $P_V(\%) = 5.47 \pm 0.01$, $P.A._V = 61^\circ.8 \pm 0^\circ.1$ on 2 May 2025, and $P_V(\%) = 5.62 \pm 0.01$, $P.A._V = 58^\circ.0 \pm 0^\circ.1$ on 3 May 2025.
+Despite careful calibration, the derived PA of HD 204827 differed by nearly $4^\circ$ between the two nights, with no identifiable instrumental cause.
+This observed variability suggests that HD 204827 is not a reliable standard for polarimetric calibration, particularly with respect to the PA stability.